 Bachelor of Science in Nutrition Science

-Pitt SHRS is excited to announce that beginning in fall 2019, we will offer an undergraduate Bachelor of Science program in Nutrition Science.
-Students will learn to apply the science of food and nutrition to the well-being and health of people.
+In the undergraduate Bachelor of Science program in Nutrition Science, students will learn to apply the science of food and nutrition to the well-being and health of people.
 Nutrition Science graduates will be able to implement the knowledge and skills learned in the program to various positions within industry, government, academia, and NGOs.
 This may include working on food and nutrition labeling laws, creating better food products and supplements and helping to educate others about the importance of nutrition.
 In addition, graduates of the Nutrition Science program will be prepared to further their education in the health professions including professional graduate programs in nutrition, medicine, and dentistry among others.

 SHRS undergraduate program in Nutrition Science is named one of the top ten Nutrition programs in the nation!
 BachelorsDegreeCenter.org says the new program "is built on the same tradition of excellence as the current bachelor’s program."
 Pitt Nutrition is also ranked #10 on College Factual's list of Best Dietetics & Clinical Nutrition Services Programs.